Bioconductor/bioconductor.org/content/help/workflows/annotation-data.markdown

 * [AnnotationDbi](http://bioconductor.org/packages/release/bioc/html/AnnotationDbi.html)
   Almost all annotations require the AnnotationDbi package.
-This package will be automatically installed for you if you install another annotation package using biocLite().
+This package will be automatically installed for you if you install another ".db" annotation package using biocLite().
 It contains the code to allow annotation mapping objects to be made and manipulated as well as code to generate custom chip platforms.
 * [Category](http://bioconductor.org/packages/release/bioc/html/Category.html)